minghai-jiang/biodiversity-app/public/markdown/tutorial.md

     <Response [200]>

-We get 200 as a response code which means that our request was valid and that we can use it perform actions that require authentication!
-The token we got will remain valid for a limited amount of time, the expiration time of a token is currently set to 12 hours.
-After that you will need to request a new token.
+We get 200 as a response code, which means that our request was succesfull and therfore our token valid.
+The token we got will only remain valid for a limited amount of time, the expiration time of a token is currently set to 12 hours.
+After that you will need to request a new token via the same procedure.

+In this tutorial we are using public maps only, so for now, we leave this token for what it is.

 ## Available maps